4 Steps for At Home Allergy TestingUpdated: January 25, 2018 Healthy Living

 Besides an increased or racing pulse, food allergies can be identified via rashes, fatigue, insomnia, headaches, joint pain, and even hoarseness.

 Once one or more food allergies is identified, a diet such as GAPS would need to be followed for a period of time to heal and seal the gut wall.
 If the allergies are not severe, simply eating a varied and best traditional diet which includes no refined or stimulating foods may be all that is required to put them in remission.
 “Refined” and “stimulating” foods would include anything made with white sugar, white flour, rancid vegetable oils like canola or soy, sodium, and caffeine.

-In addition, a variety of traditionally fermented foods and beverages on a daily basis helps tremendously with supplying friendly bacteria and food enzymes to keep the intestinal tract in optimal function.
+In addition, a variety of traditionally fermented foods and beverages like home brewed kombucha help tremendously with supplying friendly bacteria and food enzymes to keep the intestinal tract in optimal function.
 They help maintain the integrity of the gut wall so that no perforations exist for undigested foods and toxins to spill into the blood and trigger allergic reactions.

 Ultimately, it is best to never have to “undo” allergies if at all possible.
 Eating a nourishing, traditional diet while pregnant and breastfeeding and ensuring that growing children receive regular and sufficient quantities of optimal growth encouraging foods such as cream, butter, ghee, egg yolks, fish eggs, grassfed and organ meats for development of a sturdy intestinal system is the best insurance policy against ever needing any sort of special diet to combat allergy or other autoimmune issues.

 Source: Nourishing Traditions, About Food Allergies and Special Diets